How to Teach Kids to Give (not just get!) at Christmas

 - When our kids ask for something expensive, we talk about it.
 We explain to them how much that thing costs relative to other things that we need or want as a family.
 Sometimes it’s a gift they end up receiving, but other times it’s just not in the budget.
 It’s helpful to set expectations that Christmas doesn’t work like an ATM!

-- When we’re not travel-restricted by a global pandemic, we sometimes go light on presents in exchange for a family trip!
+- When we can, we sometimes go light on presents in exchange for a family trip!
 This was something my parents often did when I was growing up, and the memories we have from our Christmas trips are some of my very favorites.
 This communicates to our kids that we value time with them and experiences over material possessions.

 - We give time and money to charity, together.
 It’s important to involve kids in donating to charities or volunteering during the holidays.
 One idea that we want to use as our kids get older is to give them a “giving budget” (it doesn’t have to be big!) and help them identify causes or organizations they are passionate about.